-- While the correlation between the Senior Lending Index and S&P LSTA 100 Investment is high at approximately 85%: - The LSDI is significantly less volatile; while generating higher returns - Investments in the direct lending market experience higher returns and lower volatility than the BSL market - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields - Since the inception of the LSDI in Q3 2014 through Q1 2022, only Q1 2020 reported a negative quarterly return whereas the BSL market has experienced seven quarters of negative returns
+- While the correlation between the Senior Lending Index and Morningstar U.S. LSTA Leveraged Loan 100 Index is high at approximately 85%: - the LSDI is significantly less volatile; while, - generating higher returns; and, - rarely experience negative returns. - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields. - Since the inception of the LSDI in Q3 2014 to Q2 2022, only Q1 2020 reported a negative quarterly return whereas the BSL market has experienced eight quarters of negative returns.